 Who was Serge Monast?

-Quebec-based investigative journalist and Christian-perspective conspiracy researcher.
+Shawinigan-born Quebec investigative journalist (1945–1996) and French-language Catholic conspiracy researcher.
 Published the Blue Beam thesis in 1994.
-Died December 5, 1996 at age 45, officially of a heart attack.
+Died December 5, 1996 at age 51, officially of a heart attack, one day after an overnight Quebec police detention.
+Principal works include Québec année zéro, Le Protocole de Toronto (6,6,6), and the Blue Beam material.

 What are the four steps of Project Blue Beam?

 Step 1 — manufactured earthquakes reveal false archaeological discoveries discrediting traditional religions.
 Step 2 — holographic sky projections of religious figures merging into an Antichrist.
 Step 3 — synthetic telepathy via voice-to-skull transmission.
-Step 4 — supernatural manifestation including a staged alien invasion.
+Step 4 — supernatural manifestation including a staged alien invasion or staged rapture.

 Is Project Blue Beam real?

 No document named "Project Blue Beam" has ever been declassified.
-The theory is a thesis Monast assembled from public patents, military research, and theological interpretation.
-Individual enabling technologies — holographic projection, V2K, weather modification — do exist in documented form.
+The theory is a thesis Monast assembled from public patents, military research, theological interpretation, and the earlier work of William Guy Carr.
+Individual enabling technologies — holographic projection, V2K, weather modification, drone swarms, AI deepfakes — do exist in documented form.

 When did Serge Monast die?